Ever wondered what it looks like when a mountain lion attacks large prey?

 Mountain lions are rarely seen taking down large bucks in the wild, so when we saw this video, we took notice.

 Filmed in New Mexico back in 2001, this footage shows a bold mountain lion attacking a big mule deer buck.
 The narrator estimates the buck weighs 265 pounds and places the mountain lion in at around 150 pounds.
-It’s middleweight vs. heavyweight, but that doesn’t deter the mountain lion; he’s hungry and ready to fight to the death for the meal.
+It's middleweight vs. heavyweight, but that doesn't deter the mountain lion.
+He's hungry and ready to fight to the death for a meal.

 The cougar goes straight for the back of the buck's neck, a tactic lions often use to neutralize their prey.
 The buck doesn't go down easy.
 He has a huge neck, and he's full of piss and vinegar from the rut.